-As another application, we consider the action of $GL_n$ on $n\times n$ matrices (by left multiplication) in Section~\ref{s:gln}.
-We show that Theorem~\ref{t:basis} applies, using a paving defined in terms of contact loci with certain determinantal varieties (Corollary~\ref{c:glnbasis}).
-The hypotheses for Theorems~\ref{t:multiplication}~and~\ref{t:smooth} fail for these subvarieties---these determinantal varieties are generally not l.c.i., and they have large singular sets---but the conclusions appear to hold (Conjecture~\ref{c:gln}).
-(It would be interesting to have a more general framework which explains this.)
-Finally, we apply our result concerning the behavior of equivariant cohomology under birational maps (Corollary~\ref{c:birational}) to deduce a geometric basis for the $GL_n$-equivariant cohomology of a partial flag variety (Corollary~\ref{c:flag}).
+As another application, we consider the action of $GL_n$ on $n\times n$ matrices by left multiplication.
+In \S\ref{s:gln}, we show that Theorem~\ref{t:basis} applies to this situation, using a paving defined in terms of contact loci with certain determinantal varieties (Corollary~\ref{c:glnbasis}).
+Using our results concerning the behavior of equivariant cohomology under birational maps (Corollary~\ref{c:birational}), we then deduce an arc-theoretic basis for the $GL_n$-equivariant cohomology of a partial flag variety (Corollary~\ref{c:flag}).

+In the case when $V$ is a determinantal variety cut out by maximal minors, Ko{\v{s}}ir and Sethuraman proved that the jet schemes $J_m V$ are irreducible \cite[Theorem~3.1]{KSDeterminantal}.
+The hypotheses for Theorems~\ref{t:multiplication}~and~\ref{t:smooth} fail for these subvarieties---determinantal varieties are generally not l.c.i., and they have large singular sets---but the conclusions appear to hold (Conjecture~\ref{c:gln}); it would be interesting to have a more general framework which explains this.
+An intriguing consequence of Equation~\eqref{eq:magic} and the more general Theorems~\ref{t:multiplication}~and~\ref{t:smooth} is that they allow us to conjecture, and prove in some cases, formulas for the multi-degrees of $J_m V$ (Conjecture~\ref{c:gln}, Remark~\ref{r:known})---a calculation which Macaulay~2 can perform in very few examples.

-In the theory of equivariant cohomology, one often chooses finite-di{\-}men{\-}sional algebraic approximations to the mixing space (see, e.g., \cite[\S2]{FulEq}).
+In the theory of equivariant cohomology, one often chooses finite-di{\-}men{\-}sional algebraic approximations to the mixing space; see, e.g., \cite[\S2]{FulEq}.
+(This approach was used by Totaro, and further developed by Edidin and Graham, to define an algebraic theory of {\it equivariant Chow groups}.)
 In this context, one may attempt to find representatives for classes in $H_G^*X$ via subvarieties of the approximation space (cf. \cite[\S2.2]{BriChow}) or deform to transverse position to compute products (cf. \cite{AndPos}).
-Our approach uses the \emph{jet schemes} $J_m X = \Hom(\Spec\C[t]/(t^{m+1}),X)$ as finite-dimensional approximations to $J_\infty X$.
-This seems to be unrelated to the mixing space approximations; as mentioned before, it has the advantage of being canonical to $X$ and carrying large group actions.
+As mentioned above, our approach uses the jet schemes $J_m X$ as finite-dimensional approximations to $J_\infty X$.
+These seem to be unrelated to the mixing space approximations; as with the arc space, they have the advantages of being intrinsic to $X$ and carrying large group actions.

-Equivariant classes in jet schemes have also been studied by B\'{e}rczi and Szenes \cite{BS}, from a somewhat different point of view; our results overlap in a simple special case.
+Equivariant classes in jet schemes have also been studied by B\'{e}rczi and Szenes \cite{BS}, from a somewhat different point of view.
+Our results overlap in a simple special case.
 They consider the space

 and compute the classes of contact loci $\Cont^d(\{0\})$.
 In general, this is quite complicated, but in our case, when $n=1$, the class in question is $c_k^d \in H_{GL_k}^*J_d(1,k) = \Z[c_1,\ldots,c_k]$.
 This is also an easy case of Conjecture~\ref{c:gln} (see Remark~\ref{r:known}(\ref{r:Vn})).